fenago/ansible-course/md/Lab_2.md

 3. After this header, we will specify a task block that will contain one or more tasks to be run in sequence.
-For now, we will simply create one task to update the version of Apache using the [yum] module (because of this, this playbook is only suitable for running against RHEL-, CentOS-, or Fedora-based hosts).
+For now, we will simply create one task to update the version of Apache using the [apt] module (because of this, this playbook is only suitable for running against RHEL-, CentOS-, or Fedora-based hosts).
 We will also specify a special element of the play called a handler.
     Simply put, a handler is a special type of task that is called only